nexpy/nexpy/doc/source/pythongui.rst

     Creates a new workspace in the tree.

 **Open**
-    Opens a new NeXus file as read only.
+    Opens a new NeXus file as read-only.
+It is possible unlock the file to allow modifications to the file (see below).

-**Open (read/write)**
-    Opens a new NeXus file with read/write access.
-Note that any changes to the file tree, using shell of GUI commands, will be automatically updated in the file.
+    .. note:: It is possible to open a file in directly read/write mode using the keyboard shortcut Alt-Shift-O (Cmd-Shift-O on a Mac).
+Note that any changes to the file tree, using either the shell or GUI commands, will be automatically updated in the file.

 **Save as...**
     Saves the selected tree item to a new NeXus file.
 If the selected item is